 Panama has by far the best American-style supermarkets in Latin America.
 Riba Smith, El Rey, Super 99 are very similar to an American super market.
 Riba Smith with 4 stores, all in Panama City, is popular with Americans because it has the most American brands and specialty items.
 You'll love their house brand of prepared foods.
 Delicious.
 Try the the chicken pot pie and lasagna.
 They have their own bakery.
 We love their multi-cereal bread!
 El Rey has stores in almost every neighborhood in the city, as well as in Coronado and David.
 Super 99 is the least expensive

 8. Can I safely send and receive mail in Panama?

 The Panamanian mail system is not reliable- we don't recommend it for anything.
 Fortunately there are two excellent companies dedicated receiving and sending your mail as well as bringing stuff you have ordered over the internet etc: Air Box Express and Mail Boxes Etc. Airbox Express delivers your mail and packages directly to your home.
 Mail Boxes receives them at the offices where you can go pick them up.
 They'll give your own PO Box address in Miami where you can have things sent to and they'll bring your mail from Miami to Panama for a starting fee of about $25 a month.
 These mail services are invaluable for life in Panama.
 For more info see Air Box Express.

 9. Can I get a job in Panama?

 The best way to work in Panama is to set up your own business.
 It's difficult to be hired by a Panamanian company in part because they have quotas of how many foreigners they can hire.
 There are also laws forbidding foreign lawyers, doctors, translators, university professors etc. to work here.
-Panama's booming economy needs more skilled persons, but for now not easy to be hired here.
+Panama's booming economy needs more skilled persons, but for now it is not easy to be hired here.

 10. How can I get around Panama City and get all the things I need?